 and for any other purpose related to or ancillary to any of the above.

-One of the ways we store and manage information (including personal information) is by using cloud computing, where servers are based overseas including in Japan and the USA.
+One of the ways we store and manage information (including personal information) is by using cloud computing, where servers are based overseas in the USA.
 We take reasonable steps to maintain the security of your information and to ensure your information is treated in accordance with the standards that apply in Australia.

 4. Direct marketing